 Dutch National Opera Studio

-The Dutch National Opera started September 2018 the Dutch National Opera Studio, a new young artists programme in The Netherlands, with international renowned soprano Rosemary Joshua as the artistic leader.
+The Dutch National Opera Studio, started in 2018, is a young artists programme in The Netherlands, with international renowned soprano Rosemary Joshua as the artistic leader.
 Dutch National Opera Studio offers an exciting opportunity for outstanding young artists.
 The Studio's goal is to develop well-rounded artists by providing the highest quality training in combination with a wide range of professional experiences.

 About the Studio